GoogleCloudPlatform/python-compat-runtime/README.md

 Google App Engine Flexible Environment Python Compat Runtime
 ===================================================

 This repository contains the source code used for the [App Engine Flexible Environment](https://cloud.google.com/appengine/docs/flexible/) Python Compat runtime.
 This runtime provides best effort compatibility with applications written to target the App Engine Standard Environment with Python 2.7.
-This runtime is currently in *alpha*.
+This runtime is currently [*deprecated*](https://cloud.google.com/appengine/docs/flexible/python/upgrading#runtime_deprecations).

 This runtime is intended for users migrating applications from App Engine Standard to App Engine Flex.
 For users building new applications on App Engine with Python, we recommend following the [getting started guide](https://cloud.google.com/python).

 Using this runtime